USDA-SCINet/scinet-site/sn_collections/_guides/running-jobs.md

 ## Slurm accounts

 To provide better Ceres usage report all Ceres users have been assigned Slurm accounts based on their project groups.
-If you don't have a project, then your default and only Slurm account is sandbox.
+If you don't have a project, then your default and only Slurm account is sandbox. **Note:** Please be advised that /project/sandbox as well as Juno will have a very small quota and is not recommended for use.
+Instead, you should be using /90daydata/sandbox.
 If you have more than one project, then your default Slurm account is one of the project names.
 You can specify a different Slurm account when submitting a job by using “-A <account_name>” option on salloc/srun/sbatch command or adding “#SBATCH -A <account_name>” to the job script.

  To see all your Slurm accounts and your default account at any time, use “sacctmgr -Pns show user format=account,defaultaccount”